Coencidental/My-Terminal-Application/README.md

 'The Great Mental Snap' is in a proof-of-concept state, at this point capable of performing the functions I established as requirements during my design and planning process.

+As it stands, this application is in its third iteration, deriving from its predecessor builds to more efficiently independently perform each required process.

 ## Design and Planning process